4

 Meals: B

-The walk today does include some stretches through an industrial area and along the highway, but you will also walk through the Monte Areo recreational area, which features a prehistoric dolmen (you will need to detour slightly to visit the Dolmen de San Pablo).
+Today includes some stretches through an industrial area and along the highway, but you will also walk through the Monte Areo recreational area, which features a prehistoric dolmen (you will need to detour slightly to visit the Dolmen de San Pablo).
+The central part of the stage runs through a beautiful rural environment and by villages with a maritime-agricultural tradition.
 Aviles was a prominent naval town in the Middle Ages and has lots to see for those interested in architecture.
 Distance: 24km/14.9mi

 Meals: B